Lige-w/cereals/README.md

 Goals:
 1. How many cereals in our data?
 2. Just the name of all the cereals?
-3. All cereals by a manufacturer?
+3. All cereals by a certain manufacturer?
 4. The names of all cereals manufactured by General Mills?
+5. Any cereal with calories between 80 and 100?
+6. All cereals with calories between 80 and 100?
-5. Sum of ratings?
+7. Sum of ratings?
-6. Average rating?
+8. Average rating?
-7. Sort by calories?
+9. Sort by calories?

 ### What about callbacks for addEventListener
 - And what about that mysterious e parameter?